scriptsboy/telegram-proxy/README.md

     `cd telegram-proxy ; ./install.sh`

-Set setting Socks5 proxy in Telegram messenger
+Set setting Socks5 proxy in Telegram messenger or in any other programs